 A dynamic modern city with a picturesque old town at its heart, Grenoble is home to both an ancient university and a hi-tech science hub.
 In the second half of the last century Grenoble was one of the fastest growing cities in France, swallowing up the neighbouring valley communities to form a metropolitan area of half a million people.

 Oxford Grenoble Association

 The Oxford-Grenoble Association and its French counterpart Alliance Grenoble-Oxford continue to help forge links, organizing memorable visits and supporting their fellow citizens' cross-Channel interests.
-The voluntary associations have also provided a meeting-point for French and British people at home by putting on social events.
+The voluntary associations provide a meeting-point for French and British people at home by putting on social events.
 They also organise an annual visit to Grenoble and Oxford.
 Food and drink play a key role in this link - the twinning of an Oxford pub with a Grenoble cafe will therefore come as no surprise!

 For more information on Oxford Grenoble Association contact: Jean Burrell, (01865) 249062 or email: email@example.com.